rickymoorhouse/blog/content/blog/2026/2026-06-mcp/index.md

 ---
-title: "MCP Ponderings"
+atUri: at://did:plc:r53zv4vpzeihop3aliwyejlu/site.standard.document/3mpb6acc4xz2h
+bsky: 3mosbctbyec2p
 date: 2026-06-21
+featured: IMG_1518.jpeg
 hideImages: true
-featured: IMG_1518.jpeg
-bsky: 3mosbctbyec2p
 tags:
 - ai
 - mcp
-atUri: "at://did:plc:r53zv4vpzeihop3aliwyejlu/site.standard.document/3mos64yogpf2w"
+title: MCP Ponderings
 ---
 Agents are only as good as the access they have to accurate data and business functions.
 LLMs have a cut off point as to what they know - they're trained on a set of data and anything beyond that is unknown to them - therefore to build useful agents you need to provide a way for them to access data beyond that corpus.
 This could be more your own business data or just more recent information.
 To enable this Anthropic [introduced Model Context Protocol][anthropic-blog] (MCP) as an open standard to build these connections to data-sources and tooling.
 Since then, MCP has exploded into the most common way of providing tools to AI Agents.

 ![Bridge over Canal, Lancaster](IMG_1518.jpeg)